lbuljac/FEL-analysis-in-VMD/README.md

 cd full-path-to-downloaded-rep/vmd_global_fel_analysis
 ```

-Global FEL Analysis GUI window should appear on the screen, with three options which should be adjusted according to your simulation system;\
+Global FEL Analysis GUI window should appear on the screen, with three options which should be adjusted according to your simulation system

 **Atom Selection** - selection text accepted by VMD, for example, *protein and name CA*\
 **eps** - maximum distance radius around any given data point\
 **minPts** - minimum number of data points required within an eps radius to define a dense region\

-**Suggestion**: Set a value of minPts at around 1 - 2 % of the total number of frames in all MD simulation replicas which will be analyzed.\
+**Suggestion**: Set a value of minPts at around 1 - 2 % of the total number of frames in all MD simulation replicas which will be analyzed.

 ## Starting the FEL analysis

 Enter the atom selection text of your simulation system.
 Set the minPts parameter at the suggested value.
 Set the eps parameter at a small value, try 0.05.
 Then click the "Set DBSCAN parameters" to generate the k-NN distance plot.
 Chosen value of eps parameter showed as the red dashed line should intersect the curve roughly at the knee.
-Then click at the "Run Analysis" button which does the FEL analysis of your simulation replicas and generates accompanying FEL plot as RG-RMSD colored contour map.\
+Then click at the "Run Analysis" button which does the FEL analysis of your simulation replicas and generates accompanying FEL plot as RG-RMSD colored contour map.

-Here is an example for monomer of protein with 3 simulation replicas, eps = 0.05 and minPts = 53.\
+Here is an example for monomer of protein with 3 simulation replicas, eps = 0.05 and minPts = 53.
 Generated k-NN distance plot with "good" DBSCAN parameters:

 ![](kNN_distance_plot.png)